-Use this blog to understand quarterly estimated taxes, when they're due, and the benefits of keeping on top of your finances.
-Common misconceptions about quarterly estimated taxes are also addressed and dispelled.
+Use this blog to gain a better understanding of quarterly estimated taxes, when they're due for the 2026 tax year, and the benefits of keeping on top of your finances.
+Common misconceptions about quarterly estimated taxes are also addressed and dispelled, thereby improving the efficiency of your process.

 What are quarterly taxes for a business?